Tips for Taps Blog

-Total vs. Free Chlorine
+Difference between Total Chlorine and Free Chlorine

 During chlorination, chlorine is added to water and reacts with inorganic and organic materials to deactivate bacteria and kill microorganisms.
 The leftover chlorine that is not used to meet the chlorine demand is called total chlorine.

 - Free Chlorine: leftover chlorine that is ready to deactivate bacteria

 - Combined Chlorine: chlorine that has reacted with inorganic or organic molecules that can no longer deactivate bacteria.
 Your combined chlorine might include chloramine or disinfection byproducts called trihalomethanes.